DestinyReddit/DestinyReddit/README.md

 This is what powers the /r/DestinyTheGame subreddits site.

-## 1. Create a Bungie Application here https://www.bungie.net/en/Application.
+## 1. Create a Bungie Application here https://www.bungie.net/en/Application

     a.
-Fill in "Application Name"
+Fill in "Application Name".

     b.
-Fill in "Redirect URL" as https://domainname/admin/login-apis.php
+Fill in "Redirect URL" as https://domainname/admin/login-apis.php.

     c.
-Choose all the check boxes
+Choose all the check boxes.

     d.
 Hit "Create New App".

-    c.
+    e.
 Keep the application windows open.

+    f.
+Copy "API Key" from the Bungie Application page into $BUNGIE_API_X on config.php.

+    g.
+Copy "Authorization URL" from the Bungie Application page into $BUNGIE_AUTH_URL on config.php.

-## 2. Fill in values in admin/config.php
+## 2. Create Postgres database tables

     a.
-Copy "API Key" from the Bungie Application page into $BUNGIE_API_X
+Create db tables.
+Find all create scripts in Admin/scripts.sql

     b.
-Copy "Authorization URL" from the Bungie Application page into $BUNGIE_AUTH_URL
+Add a Postgres connection string to $POSTGRES_DB_STR on config.php.